- You are viewing a Navigating Care library resource.

 WHY is this medicine prescribed?

 Pemigatinib is used in adults who have already received a previous treatment to treat a certain type of cholangiocarcinoma (bile duct cancer) that has spread to nearby tissues or other parts of the body and cannot be removed by surgery.
+Pemigatinib is also used in adults to treat a certain type of myeloid/lymphoid neoplasms (MLN; a type of blood cancer) that has not improved or has come back after other treatment.
 Pemigatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells.

 Are there OTHER USES for this medicine?